TDROP1/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete deletes a file better in /tmp/my_first_directory 9-firstdirdeletion delete a directory in tmp
-10-back change working dir to the previous one
+10-back change working dir to the previous one 11-lists lists many files in other directories ,currents...